PostHog/posthog.com/contents/handbook/comms/customer-support.md

 We very occasionally receive messages from people who are abusive, or who we suspect may have a mental illness.
 These can come via the app, or [Community Questions](/questions).
 We do not expect support engineers to deal with abuse of any kind, ever.

-If this happens, notify <TeamMember name="Charles Cook" photo />, <TeamMember name="Joe Martin"> or <TeamMember name="Fraser Hopper" photo />.
+If this happens, notify <TeamMember name="Charles Cook" photo />, <TeamMember name="Joe Martin"/> or <TeamMember name="Fraser Hopper" photo />.
 They will either take this on, or advise you on how to reply.

 ### Dealing with legal requests from users